lbadmus007/liveline/CentralizedLoggingKinesis/README.md

 ## Pre-Requisitives

-Before starting registering the on-premises hosts, you need to populate 02 environment files fur aws user authentication.
+Before starting registering the on-premises hosts, you need to populate 02 environment files for aws user authentication.

 The file you create is ignored by git, so there is no risk of accidentially committing secrets to the repo.(As long as the filename matches the .gitignore)